Book Manuscript – Political Protest in Contemporary Africa (under contract at Cambridge University Press)

 This article investigates whether political or economic grievances were the main driver of the mass demonstrations in Niger in 2009–10, which occurred at a time of famine and the President’s attempt to defy the constitution and seek a third term in office.
 Using original survey data from a quasi-random sample of Niamey residents, the article shows that low prospects of upward mobility are associated with a higher likelihood of protest participation, whereas opposition to the President’s anti-constitutional politics is not.
 Membership in civic organizations is also associated with higher protest participation, but not because these groups are effective at framing the issues: what matters is the capacity of organizations to mobilize individuals.
 This suggests that civil society may have a galvanizing effect on citizens, even if efforts to win hearts and minds fail.
 The article concludes that the uprisings were driven mainly by economic grievances, thus contradicting international perceptions of the protests as a public outcry for democracy and casting doubt on the motivations behind supposedly pro-democracy movements, especially in contexts where autocracy and poverty coincide.

 “Personal Politics without Clientelism?
-Interpreting Citizen-Politician Contact in Africa” (revise and resubmit)
+Interpreting Citizen-Politician Contact in Africa” (forthcoming in the African Studies Review)

 This article clarifies the meaning of clientelism and documents its extent in sub-Saharan Africa, a region which political scientists and policy makers often view as especially clientelistic.
 I propose an understanding of clientelism as personal contact between citizens and politicians in which citizens request selective rather than public goods.
 I then show that assessments of clientelism in Africa are sensitive to the amount of information about personal contact that surveys provide.
 Closed-ended Afrobarometer surveys suggest that personal contact is mostly clientelistic, whereas my original open-ended surveys from Niger suggest that the bulk of citizen requests are programmatic.
 Leveraging detail in Nigeriens’ qualitative accounts of visiting and calling politicians, I interpret highly personalized contact as an adaptation to limits on impersonal contact, not a sign that politicians are circumventing formal channels of communication in order to distribute patronage under the table.